joshuacarmack/tricitiesmesh/content/docs/hardware/antennas/RAIGEN-58DBI/_index.md

 $31.95

 Another Great use case for a base station or higher up location.
-Can also be used for a client or potentially a router
+Can also be used for a client or potentially a router.
+Good build quality and ready for deployment